innolitics/rdm/rdm/init_files/documents/quality_manual/templates/new_sop.md

 title: New SOP Template
 ---

-# Purpose

-Author shall clearly identify the purpose of this SOP.
-What does this SOP do?
-When should this SOP be invoked?

 # Approvals

 All approvers shall add a signed commit with their name and roles appended to the table in this section.